Toxocious/Ephemeral/README.md

   </a>
   <br /><br />

-  Check us out on Discord and consider starring the repository if you liked it!
+  Check us out on Discord if you like this project and/or want to contribute in any way.

   <a href="https://discord.gg/XMsJqZJJeT" target="_blank">
     <img src="https://discord.com/api/guilds/1122601344839188582/widget.png?style=banner2" alt="Discord Banner" />